kadriyebarlak/kadriyebarlak/README.md

 Beyond code, I care deeply about emotional clarity, creative thinking, and positive energy, and I bring that into every project I touch. 🌱

 🌍 Currently based in Istanbul
-🧠 Passionate about learning through building, my curiosity is my roadmap
+🧠 Passionate about learning through building. my curiosity is my roadmap
-🌸 Building a life and a career I love — one commit at a time
+🌸 Building a life and a career I love. one commit at a time

 <!--